Discord bot for alliance leadership

 Event editor or approval/events

-A setup wizard is stuck or you want to start over — Run /cancel to abort any active setup wizard, then re-run the relevant /setup_* command.
+A setup wizard is stuck or you want to start over

-Something else isn't working — Use /help to see all available commands and make sure the relevant feature has been configured with its /setup_* command.
-If the bot returns an error message with a Reference: ... code, include that ID when you report the issue — it lets us correlate to the exact failure on our side.
+Use /help to see every command grouped by feature, or open /setup to confirm each feature you need has been configured.
+If the bot returns an error message with a Reference: ... code, include that ID when you report the issue.
+It lets us correlate to the exact failure on our side.

 Still stuck or want to report a bug?
 Open an issue at our issue tracker.
-That's the best way to get in touch — we read every issue and reply there.
+That's the best way to get in touch.
+We read every issue and reply there.